top of page

 Program Costs

-* Licensed healthcare providers and guide wages for 3 days
+* Licensed healthcare provider and guide wages for 2 days

 * Friends Wilderness Center campsite fee for 2 days